ibm-cloud-docs/EventStreams/setting_up_aws.md

 - 3 type **32x128** hosts
   - On AWS, choose 3 hosts of type **AWS m5d.2xlarge**.

+Refer to [Adding AWS hosts to Satellite](https://cloud.ibm.com/docs/satellite?topic=satellite-aws#aws-host-attach) for more detail on adding AWS hosts to your satellite location.
+{: note}

 ### Create a Satellite block storage configuration

 {: #satellite-blockstorage-config}

 To make block storage available in a {{site.data.keyword.satelliteshort}} location, a storage configuration needs to be created.
 The configuration defines which {{site.data.keyword.satelliteshort}} template (or driver) to use, the version of the template, and the infrastructure provider credentials.
 The following example command shows how to create an AWS configuration for {{site.data.keyword.messagehub}}.
-A later step will assign this configuration to your {{site.data.keyword.satelliteshort}} instance of {{site.data.keyword.messagehub}}.
+A later step will assign this configuration to your {{site.data.keyword.satelliteshort}} service cluster of {{site.data.keyword.messagehub}}.

 Refer to [Amazon Elastic Block Storage (EBS)](/docs/satellite?topic=satellite-config-storage-ebs) for more detail on block storage configurations.
 {: note}